vcc-caeit/ansible-role.squid/README.md

       - fe80::/64
       - ::1

+List of access list entries you would like to add.
+We append the acl keyword in front automatically.
+Example: `['example srcdomain .example.com']`.

+    squid_acls: []

+List of matching access lists to follow and log X-Forwarded-For as host in the logs.
+This variable is only acted on if defined.

+    squid_log_xff_acls: []

+Set `squid_logformat` if you need to define the logformat squid uses.

+    squid_logformat: <fallback to default>

 Set this to true if you want a proxy optimised for handling Ubuntu mirrors rather than a regular proxy.

     squid_deb_proxy: false